If your property was affected by the wildfires in May, find resources and information on relevant county services here: 2025 Spring Wildfires

 St. Louis County Closed Dumps and Landfills Interactive Map

-Historic Courthouse Asset Preservation
+Courthouse Asset Preservation - Duluth & Hibbing

-Historic Courthouse Asset Renovation - St. Louis County Courthouse in Duluth & St. Louis County Courthouse in Hibbing
+Courthouse Asset Renovation - St. Louis County Courthouse in Duluth & St. Louis County Courthouse in Hibbing

 Legislative Request: $2M